 \section{Sector structure via hidden units' receptive fields}

-Latent factors in mixture models provide a low-dimensional representation of the dependence structure of the covariates.
-The detection of factors that model fine dependencies between subgroups of covariates is of particular importance in finance, as it plays a role in portfolio diversification (by identifying sources of concentration risk) and in portfolio optimization (simplifying many operations, such as covariance matrix inversion \cite{de2018advances}).
+Latent factors in mixture models provide a low-dimensional representation of the covariates' dependence structure.
+The identification of latent factors that model dependencies between specific subgroups of covariates is of particular importance in finance, as it plays a role in portfolio diversification (by identifying sources of concentration risk) and in portfolio optimization (simplifying many operations, such as covariance matrix inversion \cite{de2018advances}).
 There is a rich literature in empirical finance concerned with the detection of sector structure from correlation matrices and its use in portfolio optimization \cite{de2016building, zhan2015application, bansal2004correlation, leon2017clustering}.
 We will show how to design similar procedures for the RBM model, by leveraging the specifics of its architecture.

-In the credit RBM model the latent factors are extracted from data during training and stored as random binary hidden units.
-In this section we see how a closer analysis of these hidden units can help us interpret the underlying statistical factors and gain more insight into the dependence structure of the data.
+In the credit RBM model the latent factors are extracted from data during training and are stored as random binary hidden units.
+In this section we see how latent factors can be extracted from these hidden units and be used to detect and monitor the sector structure of the credit portfolio.